pawatsethaput/OpenBank/Ulster-Bank-OBP-API-Sandbox.md

 Hello,

-This is a special page for the **Ulster Bank** OBP API sandbox created for the [Hack Make the Bank](http://www.hackmakethebank.com) hackathons in Dublin and Belfast.
+This is a special page for the **Ulster Bank** OBP API sandbox instance created for the [Hack Make the Bank](http://www.hackmakethebank.com) hackathons in Dublin and Belfast.

 ####Public Data
 Some sandbox accounts have public views available, which do not require OAuth to access.
 For example, here is a list of transactions: